Sesame Street video games: The Three Grouchketeers

 The Three Grouchketeers is a 1998 CD-ROM game released in 2005 by Encore Software and Creative Wonders.

-This game is a parody of Alexandre Dumas's 1844 novel The Three Musketeers.
+This game is a parody of Alexandre Dumas' 1844 novel The Three Musketeers.
 Telly, Zoe and Grover are on a quest to find King Oscar's missing Royal Pig.
 Each has a unique talent: Telly knows about shapes, Zoe is good with animals, and Grover reads very well.
 They must cooperate to complete their tasks.